SSWConsulting/SSW.Rules.Content/rules/run-rsat-from-non-domain-computer/rule.md

 <!--endintro-->

 :::info
-Note: You should make sure any personal devices connecting to your network are secure, with Intune or a similar solution.
-[Do you use Microsoft Intune?](/implementing-intune/)
+**Note:** You should make sure any personal devices connecting to your network are secure, with [Intune](/implementing-intune) or a similar solution.
 :::

 ## RDP to the domain controller (don't do this!)